DavidBK/shampoo/Node/Call-Of-Duty.md

 > _Estimation time: 4 Days_

 The scheduling process is the process of assigning soldiers to duties.
-The soldiers' limitations, Justice Board, and the rank should be taken into consideration (according to the duty's constraints) when scheduling duties.
+The soldiers' limitations (according to the duty's constraints), the Justice Board, and the rank should be taken into consideration.

 The Duty status can be one of the following: